-The CMR1900 project is hosted in the Department of Theology and Religion at the University of Birmingham.
-It is funded by the Arts & Humanities Research Council (AHRC) and the results are being published by Brill as a sub-series to the series entitled The History of Christian-Muslim Relations which is edited by Professor David Thomas (University of Birmingham).
-The first phase of the project, entitled CMR600, began in 2006 and comprised five volumes which covered the period 600-1500.
-The second phase, or the CMR1900 project, began in 2012 and will run until November 2018, producing volumes which will cover the period 1500-1914.
+The CMR 1900 project is hosted in the Department of Theology and Religion at the University of Birmingham.
+The results are published by Brill online and in print as a part of the series The History of Christian-Muslim Relations.
+The first phase of the project, CMR 600, began in 2006 and comprises five volumes which cover the period 600-1500.
+The second phase, the CMR 1900 project, began in 2012 and will run until 2022, producing volumes which cover the period 1500-1914.

 Download sample entries from CMR1900

 Volume 7: Central and Eastern Europe, Asia, Africa and South America, 1500-1600 (2015)